rumstil/eqlogparser/readme.md

 # Structure

 At the root of the parser is the LogParser class.
 This class converts log lines into structured events.
-This class doesn't do any sort of state tracking - it is limited to handling EQ log syntax wierdness and converting it to a more useful interface.
+This class doesn't do any sort of state tracking - it is limited to handling EQ log syntax wierdness and converting it to a more useful data structure.

 First it takes a log line like this: